compbiozurich/UZH-BIO392/course-results/2021/john-oehninger/Day10_GATK_Mutec2.md

 I then copied the results of the analysis into the workspace bucket to then be able to load it into IGV.

 ## IGV
 After loading the analysis results into IGV, I navigated to the TP53 locus at chr17:7,666,402-7,689,550.
-After zooming in farther, a C --> T variant became clearly visible.
+After zooming in farther, a C→T variant became clearly visible.

-# Questions
+## Questions

 * We see a C→T variant light up in red for the tumor but not the normal.
 What do you think is happening in 2_tumor_normal_m2.bam?
-> Compared to the reference, the tumor cells present the C→T variant (location_ chr17:7.674.220), while the tumor not.
-This is clear since all the tumor samples aligned reads display this variant while the control (normal) samples reads do not (i.e. present a C at this location).
+> Compared to the reference, the tumor cells present the C→T variant (location_ chr17:7.674.220), while the tumor does not.
+This is rather clear since all the tumor samples aligned reads show this variant, while the normal sample reads do not.

 * What does the coverage tell you ?
-> IGV displays the matching coverage tracks and informs us about the number of reads covering each base.
-In this particular case, we have a coverage of 131 reads for the C→T variant (40% C, 60% T).
+> IGV displays the matching coverage tracks and informs about the number of reads that cover each base.

 *  What are the three grouped tracks for the bamout?
 > The new "reference", i.e. haplotype caller (HC), the normal and the tumor samples.